tryolabs/luminoth/docs/tutorial/01-first-steps.rst

 Here, you can see the “accurate” checkpoint that we have used for our predictions before, and that we also have another “fast” checkpoint that is the SSD model trained with Pascal VOC dataset.
-Let's get some information about the “accurate” checkpoint:
+Let's get some information about the “accurate” checkpoint: ``lumi checkpoint info e1c2565b51e9`` or ``lumi checkpoint info accurate``

 .. code-block:: text